Core Skills

 Official checkpoints

-Treat a faster research workflow with stronger source discipline as the real proof threshold.
+Treat source hierarchy, citation discipline, and visible confidence labels as the proof threshold.
 Interest without evidence does not count.

 Questions people ask next